cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

    This will correct the pending metrics for flows.
-This is a new metric that was introduced in CDAP 3.0; flows that existed before the upgrade to 3.0 do not have a correct value for this metric and running the tool provides a one time correction.
+This is a new metric that was introduced in CDAP 3.0; flows that existed before the upgrade to 3.0 do not have a correct value for this metric and running the tool provides a one-time correction.

-#.
-This will allow you to see your old run history, logs, and |---| if you migrated your
-   old metrics with the *Data Migration Tool* |---| metrics.

-   **Note:** You will no longer be able to see your previous logs in the CDAP Console (UI).
-   To access your previous logs, please see the section on downloading logs in the :ref:`Logging HTTP RESTful API <http-restful-api-logging>`.

 #.
 You must recompile and then redeploy your applications.